 And be extra careful when approaching a person for help.
 As an added precaution,

-invest in protective gear that will not make you vulnerable for pickpockets in the area.
+invest in protective gear that will not make you vulnerable for pickpockets.

 Make Copies of Important Documents

-Be ready because you never know when you might need to show a copy of your passport, driver’s license, or any or form of identification.
+Be ready because you never know when you might need to show a copy of your passport, driver’s license, or any other form of identification.

 To be safe, scan the documents and save them online and on your phone for easy access.